evolvingstuff/vdw2/content/posts/autism-virtually-non-existent-if-vitamin-d-levels-greater-than-44-ng-while-pregnant.md

 │   │   full_match: `Lower dashed line = 97.5% will have achieved the level`
 │   │   inner_content: `Lower dashed line = 97.5% will have achieved the level`├── TextNode
 │   full_match: `\n`
-│   inner_content: `\n`├── LocalLinkNode
+│   inner_content: `\n`├── AliasedLocalLinkNode
-│   full_match: `((Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details))` │   inner_content: `Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details` │   page: `Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details` │   children:
+│   full_match: `((Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details))` │   inner_content: `Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details` │   page: `Same dose of vitamin D for everyone is virtually impossible - Dec 2015` │   children:
 │   ├── TextNode
 │   │   full_match: `Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details`